dieharders/example-restapi-client/README.md

 # Angular6 Web Client

 This is an example of a front-end (Angular6) communicating with a back-end API to retrieve data locally stored on the back-end server.
 This data holds directory information on superheroes that can be edited or added to by the web client.
+Please treat this information with care!
+This is confidential information of Superheroes' real names and hobbies.

 ## Angular Version